karansag/jquery-futures/README.md

 * jquery >= 1.8
 * Natively supported Array.prototype.filter, forEach.
 [Compatibility](http://kangax.github.io/es5-compat-table/)

 To install, simply copy and use src/futures.js.
-Note that, at the moment, this is only designed for client-side (browser) use.
+At the moment, this library's only designed for client-side (browser) use.

-API (at least some of it)
+API
 ==========================

-Use to chain computations onto deferred objects. future.map (promise, fn) => promise
+future.map (promise, fn) => promise
 --------
     var d1 = $.Deferred();